FieldTracks/website/_posts/2021-03-25-R2R-Hackathon.md

 Let's go for it!

 We're going to organize via BigBlueButton (https://bbb.daten.reisen/b/yan-uzg-1hh-qhh).
-Thins are about to start round 12 o'clock on both Saturday and Sunday.
+Thinks are about to start round 12 o'clock on both Saturday and Sunday.
 There's no end-time yet.

 *Due to being a relatively small team, the room might not be open all time*